P5vc/Documentation/About/About.md

 Priveasy v3.0's story has not yet been told.
 Priveasy v3.0 is by far the most ambitious project in the history of Priveasy.
 Priveasy v3.0 is when we dedicate ourselves to the good of humanity, and come together to build a community, and write history together.
 Priveasy v3.0 is when I take all of my precious code, all of my hard work, and lay it bare, for the world to see.
 Priveasy v3.0 is when we acquire our own servers, and work together to build something bigger than us all.
 Priveasy v3.0 is still in the works, but when it's done, it will be historic.

 ## Roadmap

+- Crowdfund to acquire our own, physical servers, instead of renting VPS's from 3rd-party hosting providers.